 Where: Faust Park, 15185 Olive Road, Chesterfield, Missouri 63017.
 The start/finish for the event will be at the Bubba Cyclocross Race located by the Music School, just north of the Butterfly House parking lot.

 Registration Information: Event entry fee is $40.
-On-line pre-registration is available at www.bikereg.com/oreo-roubaix You can also register on-site on November 4th at by 8:30 am.
+On-line pre-registration is available at www.bikereg.com/oreo-roubaix You can also register on-site on November 14th by 8:30 am.
 There will be a slight surcharge for online registrations.
-All pre-registrants will receive a BLC Bib Number, BLC Buff and a BLC water bottle.
+All pre-registrants will receive a BLC Bib Number, Oreos, T-Shirt, and a BLC Buff.
+The first 50 registrants will get a BLC long sleeve hoody!
 There is no late fee, but event-day registrants are not guaranteed schwag.

 The Short Route- “Mini Stuff”- This is an almost 100% paved out and back route that heads west to the Monarch Levee Trail.
 15. 8 miles and 432 of climbing.
 One rest stop at the turn around.